Grower and Director

-“I have worked with growing food and environmental education for over 10 years, much inspired by my mums garden, a feral child hood in a walled garden and holidays spent volunteering on organic farms.
-I started off at the research and information end of the organic movement with my first job at Garden Organic (then HDRA) in the International Programme.
-Looking for more direct experience of the soil I started to get my hands dirty working as a Forest School leader and environmental playworker at the Centre for Alternative Technology, as well as free-lance gardening.
-Another shift brought me to the Level 3 Horticulture course at Schumacher, which I finished in July 2012 and since then I have been working with the lovely team at School Farm, helping to set up the Community Supported Agriculture scheme, where my productivity is measured by how muddy my face is at the end of the day.
-Alongside my days at School Farm I also work with Devon County Council on their Composting in Schools project.”
+Melissa has worked with growing food and environmental education for over 10 years, much inspired by her mums garden, a feral child hood in a walled garden and holidays spent volunteering on organic farms.
+She started off at the research and information end of the organic movement with her first job at Garden Organic (then HDRA) in the International Programme.
+Looking for more direct experience of the soil she started to get her hands dirty working as a Forest School leader and environmental playworker at the Centre for Alternative Technology, as well as free-lance gardening.
+Another shift brought her to the Level 3 Horticulture course at Schumacher, which she finished in July 2012 and since then has been working with the team at School Farm, helping to set up the Community Supported Agriculture scheme, where productivity is measured by how muddy her face is at the end of the day.